bulletmark/edir/README.md

 Rename and/or delete any files under current directory and subdirectories:

 ```
-    find | edir -f
+    find | edir -F
 ```

 ## Command Line Options

 ```
-usage: edir [-h] [-a] [-r] [-q] [-f | -d] [-l] [args [args ...]]
+usage: edir [-h] [-a] [-r] [-q] [-d] [-F | -D] [-L] [args [args ...]]

 Program to rename and remove files and directories using your editor.

 positional arguments:
   args            file|dir, or "-" for stdin

 optional arguments:
   -h, --help      show this help message and exit
   -a, --all       include/show all (including hidden) files
   -r, --recurse   recursively remove any files and directories in removed
                   directories
   -q, --quiet     do not print rename/remove actions
+  -d, --dirnames  edit given directory names directly, not their contents
-  -f, --files    only show files
+  -F, --files     only show files
-  -d, --dirs     only show directories
+  -D, --dirs      only show directories
-  -l, --nolinks  ignore all symlinks
+  -L, --nolinks   ignore all symlinks
 ```

 ## Embed in Ranger File Manager